Natural Gas Laws and Incentives in Indiana

 Special Fuel License Tax

 Certain special fuels sold or used to propel motor vehicles are subject to a license tax.
-Liquefied natural gas is subject to a tax of $0.16 per diesel gallon equivalent (DGE).
-Compressed natural gas, butane, and propane are subject to a tax of $0.16 per gasoline gallon equivalent (GGE).
-Beginning July 1, 2017, the tax rate will be determined based on the lesser of the tax rate determined by the special fuel tax index factor of $0.26 per DGE or GGE.
+Liquefied natural gas is subject to a tax per diesel gallon equivalent.
+Compressed natural gas, butane, and propane are subject to a tax per gasoline gallon equivalent.
 From July 1, 2018, through July 1, 2024, the tax rate will be determined each year based on the special fuel tax index factor.
 The tax does not apply to nominal biodiesel blends of at least 20% (B20); special fuel used only for a personal, noncommercial use and not for resale; and biodiesel used by a biodiesel producer holding an exemption certificate.
 Other exemptions apply.
-For more information, see the Indiana Miscellaneous Tax Rates website.
+For the current tax rate and more information, see the Indiana Miscellaneous Tax Rates website.
 (Reference Indiana Code 6-6-2.5 and 6-6-1.6)

 Special Fuel Motor Carrier Fuel Tax

 A person who operates a commercial motor vehicle on any highway in Indiana is subject to a surcharge tax on the consumption of motor fuel.
-The tax rate is $0.11 per diesel gallon equivalent (DGE) for liquefied natural gas or biodiesel and $0.11 per gasoline gallon equivalent (GGE) for compressed natural gas.
-Beginning July 1, 2017, the tax rate will be determined based on the lesser of the tax rate determined by the special fuel tax index factor or $0.21 per DGE or GGE.
 From July 1, 2018, through July 1, 2024, the tax rate will be determined each year based on the special fuel tax index factor.
-For more information, see the Indiana Miscellaneous Tax Rates website.
-(Reference House Bill 1002, 2017, and Indiana Code 6-6-4.1 and 6-6-1.6)
+For the current tax rates and more information, see the Indiana Miscellaneous Tax Rates website.
+(Reference Indiana Code 6-6-4.1 and 6-6-1.6)

 More Laws and Incentives